 With a student to faculty ratio of 14 to 1, Asbury University is about average in this regard as the nationwide rate is 15 to 1.
 While this does not translate directly to class size, it's a good indicator of how much time professors will have to spend with their students on a one-on-one basis.

 When estimating how much access students will have to their teachers, some people like to look at what percentage of faculty members are full time.
 This is because part-time teachers may not have as much time to spend on campus as their full-time counterparts.

-The full-time faculty percentage at Asbury University is 52%.
-This is higher than the national average of 47%.
+The full-time faculty percentage at Asbury University is 48%.
+This is comparable to the national average of 47%.

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|